innarliiv/ms2my/README.md

 bit more universally (could have hard coded the tables and columns, u know..) - this little helping script was born.

 Simple as that - hope that does your work a bit easier next time.
-And if you want to contribute code also, please write drcrm@users.sourceforge.net.
+And if you want to contribute code also, please use github.

 Best regards,
 Innar Liiv